skoczen/will/README.md

 Will is the friendliest, easiest-to-teach bot you've ever used.
 He works on hipchat, in rooms and 1-1 chats.
+Batteries included.

 Quick-links:
 - [Examples](README.md#will-can)